eudisd/banking-simulator/README.md

 ```

 We also build a production bundle with chunking.
 This build has js minificatinon, and
 cheap source maps enabled.
-It is used for running the e2e tests, although both the webpack
+It is used for running the e2e tests.
-dev server and this can be used to run the e2e tests.

 ## Testing